jimboca/ISYHelper/README.md

     This is the device or scene address.
 This is not required if name is the real device name.
   * spoken
     You can add a device by name, then set spoken to have the spoken name be different than the device name.

+## FauxMo

+This runs the excellent Belkin WeMo emulator https://github.com/makermusings/fauxmo which allows the Amazon Echo to control the ISY and IFTTT Maker!

+To use this, you currently have to grab my version from from git.
+So in the same directory where you have ISYHelper (not inside the ISYHelper directory) run: git clone https://github.com/jimboca/fauxmo as shown in the install instructions below.

+See the config.example.yaml for some examples.

+### devices
+  All information for PyHue devices applies to FauxMo devices, along with the following extras.

   * type
     This can be 'ISY' or 'Maker', and the default is 'ISY' if not specified.
   * on_event